ConnerAiken/pelican/workLog.md

 add items to a invisible cart and it populates number in sidebar.
 Creating geolocation permission errors page.
 Adding new store icon to map.
 Adding actual item passing to cart through local storage.

-.5h (Tuesday Sep 25th 8:30-9:00am) - Closer look at greenbits api, calling to verify token lifetime .5h (Tuesday Sep 25th 9:30am-x) - Image asset preparation, progressive web app enhancements, continous integration changes
+.5h (Tuesday Sep 25th 8:30-9:00am) - Closer look at greenbits api, calling to verify token lifetime

+.5h (Tuesday Sep 25th 9:30am-x) - Image asset preparation, progressive web app enhancements, continous integration changes.
+Setting up dynamic store endpoint queries (previousyl they were all hardcoded to one store).
+Working on adding a store.

 Remaining  hours: 22.5